abhishekbalam-xyz/thoughts/_posts/2018-01-31-lunar-eclipse.md

 ---
 layout: post
-title: "Eclipse, some decent thinking and not much"
+title: "Lunar Eclipse"
 author: "Abhishek Balam"
 ---

-Today was a rare occurrence of a Kumar eclipse and mom was all hyped up about it…
+Today was a rare occurrence of a Lunar eclipse and mom was all hyped up about it…

 More importantly, I restarted my blog , The Curious Mumbaikar on Medium and it felt pretty good.